 We Encourage Audacity

-Trudeau Scholars, active in public life and academia:
+Trudeau scholars, active in the public arena sampler

 Meet the community